ayush-git228/patient-registration-system/README.md

 3. Start the development server:

 bash
-npm run dev
+npm run dev  or  npm start
-or

-bash
-npm start

 4. Vite will open the web apllication now: